potatolain/depths/README.md

 It was built using [NES Starter Kit](https://cppchriscpp.github.io/nes-starter-kit) - a C-based game library for the NES.

+## Magfest?

+This game might very well appear at magfest 2020!
+As such, I'm making some new enhnacements to the game to make it more interesting.
+The original version is still available on my site and the Ludum Dare page.
+This version is available to play here: [MAGFest version](https://s3.amazonaws.com/cpprograms-nes-games-https/ld44/magfest/ld44.ldjam1.nes)

+I'll probably add some information to my site/etc as the date gets closer.
+If you decided to poke around github, you get to see things sooner!

 # A Note on git history

 I cloned nes-starter-kit to start this off, rather than copying it this time.
 (For some reason...)